NangmanHunter/InfoProcessEngineer/res/01내용/04프로그래밍언어활용/Glossary/01SynOnym/NUR.md

-- NUR(Not Used Recently)
+﻿- Not Used Recently
 - NUR
-- Not Used Recently
+- NUR(Not Used Recently)